gbrayut/cloud-examples/gke-iam-misc/secrets.md

   --member="principalSet://$PRINCIPAL_BASE/kubernetes.cluster/$CLUSTER_ID"

 # Or grant access to all KSA for a specific fleet/Workload Identity Pool
-# see https://cloud.google.com/iam/docs/principal-identifiers for v1 and v2 versions
+# see https://cloud.google.com/iam/docs/principal-identifiers for v1 and v2 versions of all workload pool identities
 gcloud secrets add-iam-policy-binding test-secret \
   --role=roles/secretmanager.secretAccessor \
   --member="group:$PROJECT_ID.svc.id.goog:/allAuthenticatedUsers/"

-# "principalSet://$PRINCIPAL_BASE/*" should work if it was a non-gke identity pool, but gives an error:
+# v2 "principalSet://$PRINCIPAL_BASE/*" should work if it was a non-gke identity pool, but gives an error for GKE WI Pools:
 # ERROR: (gcloud.secrets.add-iam-policy-binding) Status code: 400.
 Identity Pool does not exist (projects/503076227230/locations/global/workloadIdentityPools/gregbray-vpc.svc.id.goog).
 Please check that you specified a valid resource name as returned in the `name` attribute in the configuration API..
 ```